Archive for the ‘photography’ Category

 (Adam has a new Blue Yeti mic, but it came with a bit of echo, we will work it out when I get my own.
 Also I think the silly bastard was clicking his pen.
 Oh dear).

-This is a month’s worth of living in Hong Kong while wearing a respro mask.
+I’m showing you a month’s worth of living with the air quality in Hong Kong, while wearing a respro mask.

-You can see the results of the filter collecting air pollution, dust from construction sites (there are many here) and other bits from the roadside.
+You can get a sense of what’s in the air from seeing the filter turn grey.
+Typically the air will contain dust from construction sites, exhaust emissions (there are many types here) and other bits from the roadside like ground up gravel and tires.

-What I find that irks me, is that it is enough to know this is the quality of the air in HK and I bought a mask to prevent sucking up this crap.
-To me it was a logical choice, wear the mask or develop problems later.
-3000 people die early due to the air quality in Hong Kong.
+Anyway I bought a mask to prevent sucking down this junk.
+To me it was a logical choice, wear the mask or develop lung problems later.
+Did you know 3000 people die early due to the air quality in Hong Kong.

-Yet two things happen as I walk the streets here:
+Yet two things happened as I walk the streets with my various incarnations of the Respro mask:

-People stare at me for lengths of time beyond what is comfortable.
-Sometimes I try to stare them out to see what happens, most just keep staring, they don’t care.
-Others will take pictures on the sly, some will pretend they are not talking about me, actually I’ve seen it all.
+- People on the street will stare at me for crazy lengths of time, beyond what is socially acceptable, I get looks of distrust, interest and shock, I get them all.
+Sometimes I try to out stare people out to see what happens, most just keep staring, they don’t care.
+But it’s odd when Hong Kong has been uncultured to wear medical masks on a very common basis (this is because of Hong Kong’s relationship with SARS a few years back) .Other people though will take pictures of me on the sly, some people will pretend they are not talking about me, they do that thing where you try to catch your partners attention without being noticed, again I’ve seen it all.

-Personally, I’ve seen one other pedestrian wear such a mask, one person stop and ask me where they can buy a respro mask and another person got upset that I’m wearing a mask.
+Personally, I’ve only seen one other pedestrian wear such a mask and one person stopped and asked me where they can buy a Respro mask with another individual getting upset that I’m wearing a such a mask.
 The issue there was that I upset them because it served as an insult to her homeland.
 Another person I spoke with said they would wear a mask if everybody else did.
 She recognised it was a problem, but was too self-conscious about it.

 Being a fan of Jim Jarmusch’s previous films, I knew what to expect with his easy going, uncomplicated, predictable, shooting style.
 It’s most welcome (he’s doing his thing, but with Vampires and more layers than ‘Broken Flowers’)!
 He’s a film maker with an intimate, minimalist and considered approach that isn’t exposition heavy.
 I believe he’s letting audiences sit back and giving them time to think, while watching his movies.
 The characters and scenes will speak for themselves on that subjective interpretation.
 Jarmusch, shows rather than tells and I always find myself talking about his characters after watching his movies.
 That’s his take and his brand I enjoy.*